Pranav-Kumar14/Aurora-25/README.md

 - [@Pranav-Kumar14](https://github.com/Pranav-Kumar14) - Developer

-## 📄 License
+## License

-This project is licensed under the MIT License – see the [LICENSE](./LICENSE) file for details.
+This project is licensed under the MIT License